minprog/programmeren-2/onderwerp/10 python/testing/refactor/index.md

 As you are about to find out, testing code with side effects is quite a bit more difficult and messy than the above.
 This is why it is good practice to separate things like prompts for input and prints for output to small separate functions.
 That way you can more easily test all your other code using short and simple tests like the above.

-That said, you can't always avoid IO (input-output).
-Below you'll find how you can still test your functions even if they do contain IO side effects.
+That said, you cannot always avoid IO (input-output).
+Below you will find how you can still test your functions even if they do contain IO side effects.

 ### Testing with print statements (stdout)